 -

-The South Carolina Department of Public health has reported no new measles cases since mid-March signaling a potential late April end to the Upstate outbreak.
+The South Carolina Department of Public Health reported no new measles cases in its Tuesday update, bringing the state one day closer to a potential April 26 end to the Upstate outbreak.

 -